Northern Court: Meitoku Accords and Abdication Of Go-Kameyama

+Legitimacy of the Northern Court

 The Northern Court was under the power of the Ashikaga shoguns and had little real independence.
 Partly because of this, since the 19th century, the Emperors of the Southern Imperial Court have been considered the legitimate Emperors of Japan.
 Moreover, the Southern Court controlled the Japanese imperial regalia.
 The Northern Court members are not considered legitimate Japanese emperors.
 They are called "Northern Court Emperors" now.

-One Southern Court descendant, Kumazawa Hiromichi, declared himself to be Japan's rightful emperor in the days after the end of the Pacific War.
-He claimed that Emperor Hirohito was a fraud, arguing that Hirohito's entire line is descended from the Northern Court.
-Despite this, he was not arrested for lèse majesté, even when donning the Imperial Crest.
-He could and did produce a koseki detailing his bloodline back to Emperor Go-Daigo in Yoshino, but his claims and rhetoric failed to inspire anything other than sympathy.

-Re-unification of Imperial courts

-Go-Kameyama reached an agreement with Go-Komatsu to return to the old alternations on a ten-year plan.
-However, Go-Komatsu broke this promise, not only ruling for 20 years, but being succeeded by his own son, rather than by one from the former Southern Court.

 During the Meiji period, an Imperial decree dated March 3, 1911, established that the legitimate reigning monarchs of this period were the direct descendants of Emperor Go-Daigo through Emperor Go-Murakami, whose Southern Court had been established in exile in Yoshino, near Nara.

 Northern Court emperors

 These are the Hokuchō or Northern Court emperors: